ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Ensemble-based Offline-to-Online Reinforcement Learning

 In the previous sections, we use pessimistic learning to obtain a satisfactory start point for online learning and gradually loosen the pessimistic constraint to improve online learning.
 In this section, we investigate the use of ensemble-based exploration methods to further improve performance and learning efficiency.

-Specifically, we compare three ensemble-based exploration methods. \textbf{(a) Bootstrapped DQN} \cite{osband2016deep} uses ensembles to address some shortcomings of alternative posterior approximation schemes, whose network consists of a shared architecture with N bootstrapped “heads” branching off independently. \textbf{(b) OAC} \cite{ciosek2019better} proposes an off-policy exploration strategy that adjusts to maximize an upper confidence bound to the critic, obtained from an epistemic uncertainty estimate on the Q-function computed with the bootstrap through Q-ensembles. \textbf{(c) SUNRISE} \cite{lee2021sunrise} presents ensemble-based weighted Bellman backups that improve the learning process by re-weighting target Q-values based on uncertainty estimates.
+Specifically, we compare three ensemble-based exploration methods. \textbf{(a) Bootstrapped DQN}~\cite{osband2016deep} uses ensembles to address some shortcomings of alternative posterior approximation schemes, whose network consists of a shared architecture with N bootstrapped “heads” branching off independently. \textbf{(b) OAC}~\cite{ciosek2019better} proposes an off-policy exploration strategy that adjusts to maximize an upper confidence bound to the critic, obtained from an epistemic uncertainty estimate on the Q-function computed with the bootstrap through Q-ensembles. \textbf{(c) SUNRISE}~\cite{lee2021sunrise} presents ensemble-based weighted Bellman backups that improve the learning process by re-weighting target Q-values based on uncertainty estimates.

-The results of different exploration methods is presented in \cref{Fig:Exploration}.
+The results of different exploration methods is presented in Fig.~\ref{Fig:Exploration}.
 Among them, \textit{OnlineRL-N + WeightedMinPair + SUNRISE} achieves the highest aggregated return.
-Consequently, we turn \textit{OnlineRL-N + WeightedMinPair + SUNRISE} into our final ensemble-based framework E2O. \cref{algo:main_algorithm} summarizes the offline and online procedures of E2O.
-Note that as many offline RL algorithms can integrate ensemble technique in Q-functions, E2O can thus serve as a common plugin.
-We will further show the plug-and-play character of E2O by applying \textbf{\textit{OfflineRL-N} $\to$ \textit{OnlineRL-N + WeightedMinPair + SUNRISE}} on different offline RL algorithms in the experiments.
-For a comprehensive view of the detailed results of this section, appending the combination of RandomMinPair and different exploration methods, please refer to Appendix \ref{app:detail}.
+Consequently, we turn \textit{OnlineRL-N + WeightedMinPair + SUNRISE} into our final ensemble-based framework ENOTO.
+Algorithm~\ref{algo:main_algorithm} summarizes the offline and online procedures of ENOTO.
+Note that as many offline RL algorithms can integrate ensemble technique in Q-functions, ENOTO can thus serve as a common plugin.
+We will further show the plug-and-play character of ENOTO by applying \textbf{\textit{OfflineRL-N} $\to$ \textit{OnlineRL-N + WeightedMinPair + SUNRISE}} on different offline RL algorithms in the experiments.
+For a comprehensive view of the detailed results of this section, appending the combination of RandomMinPair and different exploration methods, please refer to appendix.